sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 ## Exercise 5: Using Kotlin in your test code

 Last but not least, convert the test code from Java to Kotlin and add a Unit test.
 As with any type of application, we really, really, really encourage testing.
 It's just a good idea.
+We've seen many tutorials and blogs covering interesting features of a language, but using these features for writing tests is generally not covered.
+The Kotlin-Java interoperability will make this easy for the most part, but there are some things to know about that may help in implementing these tests.

 ### Write a simple unit test

 Let's start out by finally adding a simple unit test.
-Normally we would strive towards maximum (branch) coverage but for now we'll just settle for being able to test one of our components.
+Normally of course we would strive towards sensible (branch) coverage targets, but for now we'll just settle for being able to test one of our components.
 Let's start by writing a test for the BootiqueController class.

-**Exercise** Create a test class for the BootiqueController
+**Exercise** Implement a test class for the BootiqueController

 Most of you working in intellij will be familiar with this and probably know the shortcut to trigger the 'create test' intention.
 You can also create it manually in the source/test/java